 When modern life gets hectic, many people put off important issues that can come back to haunt them down the road.
 If you haven’t had a dental exam or cleaning in years, it’s a great time to rededicate yourself to maintaining your oral health, so you can prevent tooth loss and other serious oral issues.
-Here’s what to expect when you find yourself in the dentist chair again.
+Here’s what to expect when you schedule your first dental visit in years.

 What Should I Expect if I Haven’t Been To The Dentist in Years?

 If you haven’t been to the dentist for some time, you will probably have a significant amount of plaque on the surfaces of your teeth.
 For this reason, it may take some time for the hygienist to professionally clean each tooth.
-You can reduce your time in the dentist’s chair by brushing twice daily and flossing at least once every day.
+This is especially likely if you’ve never had teeth cleaned by a professional.
+You can reduce your time in the dentist’s chair by brushing twice daily, flossing at least once every day, and visiting your dentist more frequently.
+If excessive plaque causes you to feel too embarrassed to go to the dentist, there’s no need to worry; experienced dentists and hygienists treat every patient in a compassionate and non-judgmental way.

 Comprehensive Oral Examination